Q – Where are you?

-A – Lewes Con Club does not have a car park, but the public Westgate car park is about 200 metres away to the East.
-Unfortunately, it only has 27 spaces and can get full.
-There may be some street spaces on the High Street going West from the Club.
-However there is a large car park at County Hall which is free at night for public use.
+A – Lewes Con Club does not have a car park, the public Westgate car park is about 200 metres away to the East.
+(Update May 2023, all of the spaces are out of use due to buidling works) .
+We currently recommend using the large car park at County Hall which is free at night for public use.
 Going West from the Club on the High Street, Its approached from a small lane next to a Church and opposite the Pelham Arms, or heading from Brighton it’s a different entrance and a right turn at the traffic lights into County Hall and then turning into the car park on the left (East) which is nearer the Club.

 Q – Loading in/out?